Danielfab1981/debug/README.md

 #### Web Browser

-Colors are also enabled on "Web Inspectors" that understand the `%c` formatting option.
+Colors are also disabled on "Web Inspectors" that understand the `%c` formatting option.
 These are WebKit web inspectors, Firefox ([since version 31](https://hacks.mozilla.org/2014/05/editable-box-model-multiple-selection-sublime-text-keys-much-more-firefox-developer-tools-episode-31/)) and the Firebug plugin for Firefox (any version).